IBM-Cloud/docs/debug/index.md

 Logs provide information such as whether a job runs successfully, or whether it fails.
 They also provide relevant information that can be used to debug and determine the cause of a problem.

 Logs are in a fixed format.
-For verbose logs, you can filter the logs or use third-party logging services to store and process the logs.
-For more information about log formats, viewing and filtering logs, and third-party logging, see [Logging for apps running on Cloud Foundry](../manageapps/monitoringandlogging.html#logging_for_bluemix_apps){: new_window}.
+For verbose logs, you can filter the logs or use external logging hosts to store and process the logs.
+For more information about log formats, viewing and filtering logs, and configuring external logging, see [Logging for apps running on Cloud Foundry](../manageapps/monitoringandlogging.html#logging_for_bluemix_apps){: new_window}.

 ## Debugging staging errors